vigevenoj/k8sharkbait/README.md

    `kubectl apply -f traefik-ingress-controller_deployment.yaml`
 * Deploy Traefik ui service

    `kubectl apply -f traefik-ui_service.yaml`
 * Deploy kanboard.
 The configuration is missing the database information

-   `kubectl apply -f kanboard-deployment.yaml` `kubectl apply -f kanboard-service.yaml`
+   `kubectl apply -f kanboard-deployment.yaml`
+   `kubectl apply -f kanboard-service.yaml`
 * Configure an ingress through Traefik to Kanboard:

    `kubectl apply -f kanboard-ingress.yaml`
 * Configure Huginn

    We use the [single-process](https://github.com/cantino/huginn/tree/master/docker/single-process) docker image and configuration but pass in additional configuration as environment variables to specify the local postgresql database.
-   `kubectl apply -f huginn-threaded-deployment.yaml` `kubectl apply -f huginn-threaded-service.yaml` `kubectl apply -f huginn-web-deployment.yaml` `kubectl apply -f huginn-web-service.yaml`
+   `kubectl apply -f huginn-threaded-deployment.yaml`
+   `kubectl apply -f huginn-threaded-service.yaml`
+   `kubectl apply -f huginn-web-deployment.yaml`
+   `kubectl apply -f huginn-web-service.yaml`
 * Configure an ingress through Traefik to Huginn:

    `kubectl apply -f huginn-web-ingress.yaml`

 At this point Kanboard, Huginn's web interface, and Huginn's background task processing should be running in the cluster, and the web interfaces for Kanboard and Huginn should be available at the urls specified in the ingress configurations.

+# Future work
+in no particular order
+* Add inbound/outbound SMTP
+* influxdb
+* grafana
+* let's encrypt certificates for the ingresses
+* secure configuration parameters